erikrose/nose-progressive/README.rst

 and paste it onto the command line.
 You'll land right at the offending line in your editor of choice, determined by the ``$EDITOR`` environment variable.
 As a bonus, the editor shortcut is more compact than the stock traceback formatting.

-In addition, we highlight the stack frame of the test itself, where the problem often lies.
-Don't worry; you won't confuse it by using helper functions like ``eq_()`` or even writing your own.

 Custom Error Classes
 --------------------